drizt/psi-plus-cmake/README.md

 USEFULL CMAKE FLAGS:

-- set build plugins

-  -DPLUGINS=ON
+  -DUSE_QT5=ON

-  to build psi-plus plugins (default ON)
+  to build psi-plus with Qt5 support (default ON)

+  -DENABLE_PLUGINS=ON

-- set build plugins only
+  to build psi-plus plugins (default OFF)

   -DONLY_PLUGINS=ON

   to build only psi-plus plugins (default OFF)

-- set build shared libs (iris, qjdns)

   -DBUILD_SHARED_LIBS=ON

-  to build and install shared libraries (default OFF) if there are bundled libs
+  to build and install iris as shared library (default OFF)

-- set build iris library bundled

   -DBUNDLED_IRIS=ON

   to build iris library bundled (default ON)

-- set path to Qca library root dir

-  -DQCA_DIR=DIRECTORY

-- set path to IDN library root dir

-  -DIDN_ROOT=DIRECTORY

-- set path to zlib root dir

-  -DZLIB_ROOT=DIRECTORY

-- set build qjdns as separate lib
+  -DUSE_ENCHANT=ON

+  to use Enchant spellchecker (default OFF)

+  -DUSE_HUNSPELL=ON

+  to use Hunspell spellchecker (default ON)

   -DSEPARATE_QJDNS=ON

-  to build qjdns library as separate library (default OFF)
+  to build qjdns library as separate library (default ON)

-- set build qjdns library bundled

-  -DBUNDLED_QJDNS=ON

-  to build qjdns bundled with iris library (default ON) works only with flag SEPARATE_QJDNS=ON

-- set list of plugins to build:
+  -DPSI_PLUS_VERSION=${version}

+  to set Psi-plus version manually

   -DBUILD_PLUGINS=${plugins}

-  to build all plugins:  -DBUILD_PLUGINS="ALL" or do not set this flag
+  set list of plugins to build.
+To build all plugins:  -DBUILD_PLUGINS="ALL" or do not set this flag

   - possible values for ${plugins}: